fjb2020/darktable-scripts/README.md

 #### USAGE
 Require this script from your main lua file
-Specify the location of the DxO_PureRAW executable in Lua Options
+Specify the location of the DxO_PureRAW executable in Lua Options On macOS this can be the Appliction .app or the actual executable within the .app stucture

 Select an image or images for processing with DxO pureRAW Expand the DxO PureRAW panel (ighttable view)